-Molnar, albeit being 24 years at the time of launching Afterpay, already had his fair share of experience as an entrepreneur.
+Molnar, although being 24 years at the time of launching Afterpay, already had his fair share of experience as an entrepreneur.

-When he was 14, he imported headphones from Japan to ultimately sell them online.
+When he was 14, he began to import headphones from Japan to sell them online.
 While this particular business didn’t go anywhere, it nonetheless proved to be a valuable lesson.

-As a teenager, he worked in a Sydney-based jewelry store called St Michel Internationale, which was owned by his parents Michele and Ron Molnar.
+As a teenager, he, furthermore, worked in a Sydney-based jewelry store called St Michel Internationale, which was owned by his parents Michele and Ron Molnar.

 During his first year of university (Molnar attended the University of Sydney on a rugby scholarship studying finance), he began selling excess stock from the shop’s supplier through eBay.

 By the second year of university, Molnar’s eBay shop was selling $1.6 million worth of jewelry.
-Despite his early business success, Molnar always had the desire to someday work in investment banking.
+Despite his early business success, he always had the desire to someday work in investment banking.

-When Molnar graduated from the University of Sydney, he sought out to work as an investment analyst at M. H. Carnegie & Co., a private equity and venture capital firm out of Sydney.
+When Molnar graduated from the University of Sydney, he did just that.
+He began his career as an investment analyst at M. H. Carnegie & Co., a private equity and venture capital firm out of Sydney.

 Mark Carnegie, the firm’s managing director, wasn’t too fond of him working as an investment banker, either.